DiddiLeija/DiddiLeija.github.io/articles/article-05.md

 ## Linux

-Many of the Linux flavors are maintained by many organizations.
+Many of the Linux flavors (Ubuntu, CentOS, Debian, and much more) are maintained by many organizations.
 The kernel was created by [Linus Torvalds](https://en.wikipedia.org/wiki/Linus_Torvalds).
 When we say "Linux", we are refering to the group of operative systems based on that kernel.

 ### Linux pros